 Table of Contents

-Prolactinomas are the most common hormone secreting pituitary tumours occurs due to neoplastic transformation of the anterior pituitary lactotrophs.
-They are benign tumours, and rarely become malignant.
+Prolactinoma is the most common hormone-secreting pituitary tumors occurs due to neoplastic transformation of the anterior pituitary lactotrophs.
+They are benign non-cancerous tumors and rarely become malignant.

 Depending on the size, they are classified as:

 - Microprolactinomas: < 10mm, these are common in premenopausal women.